Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

-Next we introduce the following limit operation (a morphism of $\C$-algebras): \begin{defi}
+Next we introduce the following limit operation (a morphism of $\C$-algebras). \begin{Definition}

-We say that the operation is well defined if the power series in $q^{1/p}$ are convergent for $0<|q^{1/p}|<1$ and the limit, taken to the root of unity along the radial direction, exists and is finite. \end{defi} \begin{rem} This operation can be extended to the polynomials/series with coefficients in $\C((q^{1/p}))$ by applying it coefficient-wise. \end{rem}
+We say that the operation is well defined if the power series in $q^{1/p}$ are convergent for $0<|q^{1/p}|<1$ and the limit, taken to the root of unity along the radial direction, exists and is finite. \end{Definition}

+\begin{Remark} This operation can be extended to the polynomials/series with coefficients in $\C\big(\big(q^{1/p}\big)\big)$ by applying it coefficient-wise. \end{Remark}

-\begin{proposition} Let $A(q,x)\in \C((q^{1/p}))[x^\pm]$ such that $\lim_{q\rightarrow e^\frac{2\pi i}{r}}A(q,x)\in \C[x^\pm]$ exists.
+\begin{Proposition} Let $A(x,q)\in \C\big(\big(q^{1/p}\big)\big)\big[x^\pm\big]$ such that $\lim_{q\rightarrow {\rm e}^\frac{2\pi {\rm i}}{r}}A(x,q)\in \C\big[x^\pm\big]$ exists.
 Then